jorkas/jquery-analyticseventtracking-plugin/README.md

 * Reading event tracking variables from HTML data attributes as default
 * Support delay for links to be sure that the logging to Google Analytics will be stored.
-* Ready for self defined functions to change use own defined function for returning values that should be stored.
+* Ready for self defined functions to be able to handle the values that should be stored to Google Analytics by defining your own return values.

 Dependencies
 ------------